wenjietseng/wjt-website-archived/_pages/sspxr.md

 The tentative schedule for the workshop is as follows:

 - 09:00 - 09:15 Welcome
-- 09:15 - 10:00 Opening Keynote by Prof. Dr. Franziska Roesner [www.franziroesner.com](https://www.franziroesner.com/)
+- 09:15 - 10:00 Opening Keynote by Prof. Franziska Roesner [www.franziroesner.com](https://www.franziroesner.com/)
 - 10:00 - 10:15 Break
 - 10:15 - 11:45 Session 1 (Talks) + Panel
 - 11:45 - 12:45 Lunch